linuxforphp/flare-smart-contracts/npm-package-data/README.md

 ### [IFtso.sol](contracts/userInterfaces/IFtso.sol)

 `FTSO` is the Flare Time Series Oracle.
-Ftso provides access to specific asset information and price epoch data (submit/reveal perdios len, first epoch start time.
+Ftso provides access to specific asset information and price epoch data (submit/reveal periods len, first epoch start timestamp).

 *Methods unavailable in mock setting*: `getCurrentPrice`, `getCurrentRandom`.
 Since no finalization and price calculation is done, calculated prices and randoms are not available.
 All other methods available in public interface are working.